nextdeveloper-nl/platform-v1/README.md

 With this command, a 'composer.json' file is created and you will be prompted with various questions.

- 1. Package name(<vendor>/<name>) : This is a step where you need to specify a unique name for the package you are creating. '<vendor>' -> It represents the person and organization creating the package.  '<name>' -> It represent the name of the created package.
+ 1. Package name(vendor/name) : This is a step where you need to specify a unique name for the package you are creating. 'vendor' -> It represents the person and organization creating the package.  'name' -> It represent the name of the created package.
  2. Description : Package description
  3. Author : It represents the information of the person creating the package
  4. Minimum Stability: Indicantes the stability level of the project. (stable,dev,alpha)